 Food tourism providers are a rewarding way to share exciting cuisines, flavors, and ingredients with a wide range of people – but as with many industries, COVID-19 has had its impact on the way people book and enjoy these experiences.
-Food tour operators have been doing a stellar job of adapting to these ever-changing circumstances.
-So how have food tours and cooking classes been evolving?
+Food tour operators have been doing a stellar job of adapting to these ever-changing trends in tourism.

 With social distancing, flight restrictions, and lockdowns in place at various levels around the world, it’s only natural that travel and tourism experiences have quickly localized.
 There’s also been a societal shift towards low food miles, supporting local food suppliers and industries.
 With these two aspects in mind, tours or experiences that are centered around home-grown food are proving really popular.
 One such example is the mystery-solving picnic experience being embraced in Australia and New Zealand: where guests are given clues leading them to local producers so they can collect gourmet items for their picnic.

 Lots of people worldwide are choosing to interact only within their COVID ‘bubbles’.
 These are household or social groups that allow for socialization and support while minimizing infection risks from other people.
 These close-knit friends and family groups are looking for fun but low-contact experiences and some food tourism operators have been pivoting the way they provide their tours and activities.
 For example, a brewery tour with a 20 person limit might provide the option to book out an exclusive tour for just 5 or 8 guests through their activity booking system.